sdondley/sdondley.github.io/_notes/Tech stuff.md

 * 1983
   * My first computer as a kid was an [Apple IIe - Wikipedia](https://en.wikipedia.org/wiki/Apple_IIe)
     * Learned Apple Basic
+    * Used it for gaming, as well
+      * Had all the Zork games
+    * Wrote a database program to obsessively store all the videos I saw on MTV.
+      * Didn't last long.
+After a couple dozen entries, I got tired of running up the stairs after every video
+    * Conceived a graphical software maze game in 3-D.
+      * Never finished it (and barely started it) but I'm sure it would have been better than Doom
   * Intellivision video game console
+* 1984
   * My sister and brother-in-law had an original Macintosh computer
-  * Didn't have much need for it but was absolutely fascinated by it
+    * Didn't have much need for it but was absolutely fascinated by it and spent hours on it seeing what it could do compared to my Apple IIe
+  * My brother-in-law worked in the software industry and had some kind of printing device (I think it was some kind of portable teletype machine) connected to a modem.
+I could play games on it.
 * 1991
   * Bought my own first computer, an [IBM PS/1 - Wikipedia](https://en.wikipedia.org/wiki/IBM_PS/1)
     * Operating system was PC DOS
-    * My introduction to bulletin boards and Prodigy
+    * Provided for my introduction to bulletin boards and Prodigy
       * Early precursors to the World Wide Web which got popular a few years later
 * Early to mid-90s
-  * Assembled a couple Windows-based computers from components in the early 90s
+  * Assembled a couple Windows-based computers from components
 * 1997
   * Got a [Web TV - Wikipedia](https://en.wikipedia.org/wiki/MSN_TV) to surf the web
 * 1998 - 2008
-  * Various IBM clone Window machines
+  * Bought two or three IBM clone Window machines
+    * Maybe the first was a Gateway?
+Not sure.
+    * The last one I bought was a Dell
+* 1999/2000
+  * Set up a Linux box on an old, second-hand computer
+    * Installed Debian, the "purists" Linux distribution
+    * Holy hell did it take me hours to get the wifi driver set up.
+I had no idea what I was doing.
+    * Got bit by the free software bug
+* 2004
+  * Bought a couple of 1U servers and started hosting websites for clients
+  * Housed them in a datacenter
+  * All run Debian
+  * Since that time, I bought several other servers as company grew

 #### The Apple FanBoi Years
 I've kind of lost track of all the Apple products I've purchased over the past 12 years.
 Here they are to the best of my recollection.
-I've probably spent roughly $30K on them which is probably a bit obsessive, I'll admit.
+I've spent roughly $30K on them which is probably a bit obsessive, I'll admit.
 We've all got our vices.

 * 2008
   * Came back to Mac and never looked back with a MacBook Pro